jyunhanlin/blockchain-playground/README.md

 # Blockchain Playground

 A modern monorepo for blockchain applications built with cutting-edge Web3 technologies, React 19, and TypeScript.
+Featuring a crypto wallet, DEX trading platform, and NFT marketplace.

 ## Overview